-"A specific offense characteristic provides a reduction if the defendant did not commit the offense for profit and did not know that the alien was excludable as a subversive."
+"A specific offense characteristic provides a reduction if the defendant did not commit the offense for profit and did not know that the alien was excludable as a subversive.".

 The purpose of this amendment is to make the guideline conform to the typical case.
+The effective date of this amendment is January 15, 1988.

-Section 2L1.1(b)(2) is amended by deleting "bringing illegal aliens into the United States" and inserting in lieu thereof "smuggling, transporting, or harboring an unlawful alien, or a related offense".
+36. Section 2L1.1(b)(2) is amended by deleting "bringing illegal aliens into the United States" and inserting in lieu thereof "smuggling, transporting, or harboring an unlawful alien, or a related offense".

 The Commentary to §2L1.1 captioned "Application Notes" is amended in Note 2 by deleting "bringing illegal aliens into the United States" and inserting in lieu thereof "smuggling, transporting, or harboring an unlawful alien, or a related offense".

 The purpose of this amendment is to correct a clerical error in the guideline and conform the Commentary to the corrected guideline.
+The effective date of this amendment is January 15, 1988.

-- 22. The Commentary to §2L1.1 captioned "Application Notes" is amended by inserting, as an additional note, the following: - "8.
+- 37. The Commentary to \$2L1.1 captioned "Application Notes" is amended by inserting, as an additional note, the following: - "8.
 The Commission has not considered offenses involving large numbers of aliens or dangerous or inhumane treatment.
 An upward departure should be considered in those circumstances.".

 The purpose of this amendment is to clarify the factors considered by the Commission in promulgating the guideline.
+The effective date of this amendment is January 15, 1988.